 The very mention of the phrase pyramid scheme stirs up complicated questions about whether it is legitimate and legal or illegitimate and illegal.
 Almost always, the unanimous query is that are pyramid schemes illegal?

 It is perfectly plausible to question that why can a scheme that sometimes allows a reasonable number of people to make money be considered illegal?

 The fact is that the pyramid schemes are almost always considered wrong.
 In many ways, they are considered as an obstruction of the fair instruments of investment and also of delivering less than promised.
 First, let’s talk about the reasons why pyramid schemes are illegal in general.
 Then I explain how some people mix up the legitimate MLM programs with the pyramid schemes and think that they are illegal as well.

 Why Does FTC Consider Pyramid Schemes Illegal?

 At the very behest, let us understand why the FTC considers pyramid schemes illegal.
+This is important.
+Why?

 1) Extraordinary Returns within a Short Duration

 So according to the US Federal Trade Commission, the reason why are pyramid schemes illegal, is because, in general, they are extremely seductive on the basis of the return rate they promise.
 The expectation of extraordinary returns within a short duration can act as a major lure for most.
 That can sometimes let people rush into it without appropriate judgment.

 Therefore, being dishonest to people and the new members is one of the reasons that pyramid schemes are illegal.